Orggu

 Health Benefits of Millet Pongal

-Switching from rice to millet rava does not just change one number — it shifts the entire nutritional profile of your breakfast:
+Switching from rice to unpolished millet or millet rava does not just change one number — it shifts the entire nutritional profile of your breakfast:

 Diabetes-friendly.
 The glycemic index drops from 73 (rice pongal) to 48–50 (millet pongal).
 This means a slower, steadier rise in blood sugar rather than the sharp spike-and-crash cycle that rice causes.
 For people with Type 2 diabetes, this one swap at breakfast can meaningfully improve fasting glucose over time.
 Read more in our guide: 5 Millets for Diabetes: GI Comparison Chart.